Installing GOAD on PROXMOX Part 2: Provisioning

 ./goad.sh -t install -l GOAD -p proxmox -ip 192.168.10

-Input your password for the two prompts for the infra_as_code@pve user you created earlier
+Enter your password for both prompts for the infra_as_code@pve user you created earlier

-It took about an hour for me, but the five VMs were created.
+It took me about an hour, but all five virtual machines were created!